tkrajina/git-plus/README.md

     git multi checkout master

+Show all repositories that are not on the specified branch

+    git multi -B <branch name>

 Create a "test" branch on all repositories and checkout it immediately:

     git multi checkout -b test